SatyaRaghuNandan/sparkxgboost/README.md

 Pleaes note that the feature vectors have to been indexed before feeding to the `SparkXGBoost` and `SparkXGBoostModel` to ensure the categorical variables are correctly encoded with metadata.

-In SparkXGBoost 0.1, all categorical variables are assumed to be ordered.
+Currently, all categorical variables are assumed to be ordered.
 Unordered categorical variables can be used for training after being coded with [OneHotEncoder](http://spark.apache.org/docs/latest/ml-features.html#onehotencoder).

 ``` scala
   val featureIndexer = new VectorIndexer()